 So how do I add a HIPAA email disclaimer?

 If you run a small healthcare practice, your email needs will most likely be relatively simple.
-This means you can probably add a disclaimer directly into your email client.
+This means you can probably add a disclaimer directly to your email client.
 You can do this on an individual basis with little IT support.

 Below are a couple of guides to get you started: